john-h-kastner/regex-complement-prolog/regex.md

 Handling concatenation and union regex is more complicated because they are constructed from previously encountered regex .
 In both cases, there must be at least two regex on the stack.
-If they are present and `|` is encountered, the regex are popped and their union is push back onto the stack before continuing the parse.
+When `|` is encountered, two regex are popped from stack and their union is push back onto the stack before continuing.
 If `;` is encountered, their concatenation is pushed instead.

 ```{.prolog file=regex.pl}
 parse_regex([R0,R1|RS], R) -->